EST · 2021

 A crewed Mars transit runs about 1,100 days.
 At a NASA-baseline protein intake of 0.8 g/kg/day, a four-person crew consumes roughly 235 kg of dry protein over the mission.
 Mass you would rather not launch.
 Every kilogram grown in-flight is a kilogram you do not lift off Earth's gravity well.

-Tenebrio molitor is, by every metric we can measure, the most launchable protein source studied.
+Tenebrio molitor is one of the more practical low-mass protein candidates studied for closed-loop systems.
 It converts substrate to body mass at 1.6:1, completes its rearing cycle in 80 days, and is 52% protein on a dry basis.
-It needs little water and less space, and it tolerates the cramped, variable conditions a spacecraft actually offers.
+It needs little water and less space, and it tolerates the cramped, variable conditions a spacecraft actually offers, but every one of those assumptions needs controlled testing.

 Crucially, mealworms metabolise lignocellulosic waste: the inedible plant matter a closed-loop habitat already produces.
 The frass they leave behind is a clean substrate for plant growth.
-Feed in the waste stream, harvest protein, return the residue to the garden: the loop closes.
+Feed in the waste stream, harvest protein, return the residue to the garden: the loop might close, if the biology behaves under mission constraints.

 §B / Profiles